Staying on the Manifold: Geometry-Aware Noise Injection: Noise Injection Strategies

 \section{Noise Injection Strategies}

 We consider three strategies of increasing complexity for geometry-aware input noise: tangential noise, geodesic noise and Brownian motion noise.
-The goal was to create noise injection techniques which either stay close to the manifold or, better, stay on the manifold.
+These noise injection strategies either stay close to the manifold or, better, stay on the manifold.